raul-carbone/BootcampAngular/README.md

 # Sobre

-Aqui está todo o conteúdo (Aulas, Exercicíos e Desafios) do meu caminho em Javascript e Typescript no Bootcamp Angular na Plataforma DIO.
+Aqui está todo o conteúdo (Aulas, Exercicíos e Desafios) do meu caminho em Javascript, Typescript, CSS e Angular no Bootcamp Angular na Plataforma DIO.

 # About

-Here is all the content (Classes, Exercises and Challenges) of my path in Javascript and Typescript in the Angular Bootcamp on the DIO Platform.
+Here is all the content (Classes, Exercises and Challenges) of my path in Javascript, Typescript, CSS and Angular in the Angular Bootcamp on the DIO Platform.